5 Stable and Growing New Jersey Career Sectors

 People in New Jersey know how to have fun.
 They enjoy making trips to the beach, exploring famous boardwalks, going out to eat at vintage diners, and partaking in all sorts of top-tier entertainment and cultural pursuits.
 From Ocean City to Cape May to Atlantic City, this state's residents are never far from a great place to getaway and unwind.

 At that's part of what makes New Jersey so attractive to visitors.
 The state is a fascinating mix of small resort towns, lively cities, and peaceful and colorful countryside landscapes.

 In 2018, New Jersey's tourism sector generated a record-breaking $44.7 billion.
-And it supported more than 333,860 jobs, including ones in areas like cooking, baking, hotel management, and restaurant management.9
+And it supported more than 333,860 jobs, including ones in areas like cooking, baking, hotel management, and restaurant management.

 Computer professionals and networking specialists can find a lot to like about New Jersey.
 The state's technology sector is much bigger than many people realize.
-For instance, more than 214,700 of the region's residents were employed in the sector in 2017.10 And here's one of the best parts: The average annual wage for technology and mathematics professionals in New Jersey is over $101,000.
-That's about 74 percent higher than the average for all of the state's industries, which is still compelling at over $58,000.7
+And here's one of the best parts: OES program data indicates that the average annual wage for technology and mathematics professionals in New Jersey was over $101,000 in 2018.
+That was about 74 percent higher than the average for all of the state's industries, which was still compelling at over $58,000.